The Woodrow Wilson Center Announces the Inaugural 2020-2021 Wilson China Fellowship Class

 Jessica Liao; Assistant Professor of Political Science, School of Public and International Affairs, North Carolina State University; “A Rising China and Southeast Asia’s Economic and Energy Future: Motivations, Position, and Impact.”

-Adam Liff; Assistant Professor of East Asian International Relations, Hamilton Lugar School of Global and International Studies, Indiana University; “The U.S.-Japan Alliance and Taiwan.”
+Adam Liff; Associate Professor of East Asian International Relations, Hamilton Lugar School of Global and International Studies, Indiana University; “The U.S.-Japan Alliance and Taiwan.”

 Xiao Liu; Assistant Professor at McGill University; “Understanding China’s Governance Space of Personal Data.”